-If the violation also violates Program policy for professionalism, the student may be referred to the Student Progress Committee (SPC) for disciplinary action instead of, or in addition to, the Division of Student Life.
+If the violation also violates Program policy for professionalism, the student may be referred to the Student Progress Committee (SPC) for disciplinary action in addition to, the School of Health Science's Conduct Committee.
 If a student is found responsible, it will be documented as part of her or his permanent academic record.
-A student may receive a range of penalties, including failure of an assignment, failure of the course, suspension, or dismissal from the University.
-Pacific Honor Code
+A student may receive a range of penalties, including failure of an assignment, course failure, suspension, or dismissal from the University.